‘Love Actually’ Sequel Is Happening, But There’s A Twist

 Despite the fact that some of the original Love Actually cast members won’t be able to shoot for the new project, Curtis admits that he is still “delighted and grateful” that so many actors, including Neeson, Grant, and Knightley, agreed to take part.

-Curtis also revealed that the Love Actually sequel will be “fun” and “very much in the spirit” of the original 2003 film.
+Curtis also revealed that the Love Actually sequel would be “fun” and “very much in the spirit” of the original 2003 film.

 While many fans of the 2003 film are saying it would make more sense and profits to release the 10-minute special during the Christmas season since the original film was a Christmas-themed movie, Curtis is confident that the sequel will bring “lots of viewers and cash” to the Red Nose Day projects.